Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Introduction

-In this work, we propose that a particular photocurrent mechanism known as magnetic injection current~\cite{Zhang19,Fei20,Wang20,Ahn20,Holder20,Watanabe21,Watanabe21b,Merte21,Okumura21} which switches sign with magnetization, is the dominant one in the valley polarized states and may be responsible for the observations.
-Using the topological heavy fermion model (see sketch in Fig.~\ref{fig:sketch}~a), we compute both shift and injection currents for continuously varying flat band filling in the Hartree-Fock approximation, and discuss how these two contributions may be separated from symmetry considerations.
+\emph{In this work}, we propose that a particular mechanism known as magnetic injection current~\cite{Zhang19,Fei20,Wang20,Ahn20,Holder20,Watanabe21,Watanabe21b,Merte21,Okumura21}, which switches sign with magnetization, is the dominant contribution to the photocurrents in valley polarized states, and may be responsible for the observations.
+Using the topological heavy fermion model (THFM)~\cite{Song22} -see sketch in Fig.~\ref{fig:sketch}a)-, we compute both shift and injection currents for continuously varying flat band filling in the Hartree-Fock approximation, and discuss how these two contributions can be separated from symmetry considerations.
+We demonstrate that the magnetic injection current can be used to discriminate between low-temperature polarized ground states, distinguishing topological QAH from trivial VH or SVH phases.

+This paper is organized as follows: Sec.~\ref{Photovoltaiceffects} presents the symmetry analysis of photogalvanic responses, with Sec.~\ref{photononinteracting} devoted to the specifics of the photogalvanic response in TBG.
+The theoretical model is presented in Sec.~\ref{model}, with Sec.~\ref{THFM} discussing the THFM, Sec.~\ref{substrateeffects} devoted to the substrate effects with an explicit construction of the $z$-position operator matrix elements projected onto the THFM degrees of freedom, and Sec.~\ref{correlations} devoted to the Hartree-Fock solution.
+The photocurrent spectra in the valley polarized states are reported in Sec.~\ref{photospect}, and the discussion follows in Sec.~\ref{conclusion}.